EMCECS/charts/ecs-cluster/README.md

 ## Requirements

 * A [Helm](https://helm.sh) installation with access to install to one or more namespaces.
-* [ECS Flex Operator](https://github.com/EMCECS/charts/tree/master/ecs-flex-operator).
+* [ECS Flex Object Scale Manager](https://github.com/EMCECS/charts/tree/master/object-scale-manager).
 Only a single operator needs to be installed for a monitored namespace or Kubernetes cluster.
 * A Kubernetes Storage Class capable of dynamically creating `ReadWriteOnce` (`RWO`) volumes.
 This is available in many public Kubernetes services, such as AWS EKS and Google GKE.
 For more information see the [storage class section](#sc-setup) below.

 ## Quick Start